 In this article, I will first explain why then how to bond an above ground swimming pool.
 After answering some frequently asked questions about pool bonding.
-Then I will break down the steps and help you figure out what
+Then I will break down the steps and help you figure out what supplies you need.

 Lastly, it is the law!
 Local state and federal building codes require all permanent above ground pools to get correctly bonded.